LeonNonnast/mcpdevprompts/CONTRIBUTING.md

 - Join our Discord community
 - Check existing documentation

-Thank you for helping make Dev MCP Prompt Server better for everyone! 🚀
+Thank you for helping make MCP DevPrompts better for everyone! 🚀